-Ireland once possessed excellent harpers, one cannot help asking where are the tunes that were their favourites? for it cannot be denied that the published tunes of that country are more playful and pastoral in their character, than we can possibly believe the gravest compositions of her harpers to have been.
-In other words, a country whose harpers were so celebrated should have preserved more of the pieces in which their skill was oftenest displayed.
-The music of Ireland and Scotland seems to have been composed expressly for the bagpipes; but that of Wales must have been from its very structure intended for the harp.
 In the twelfth century the inhabitants of Ireland, Scotland, and Wales seem to have attained to considerable perfection in the art of musical performance: but the following very fine descriptive criticism by Giraldus, seems to point to the harp, as the difficulties could not be overcome by any other instrument then in use.
-His words are these,- "By the sweetness of their musical instruments, they sooth and delight the ear; they are rapid, yet delicate in their modulation; and by the astonishing execution of their fingers, and their swift transitions from discord to concord, produce the most pleasing harmony.
+His words are these:

+"By the sweetness of their musical instruments, they soothe and delight the ear; they are rapid, yet delicate in their modulation; and by the astonishing execution of their fingers, and their swift transitions from discord to concord, produce the most pleasing harmony.
 This cannot be better explained than by what I have said in my topography of Ireland, concerning the musical instruments of the three nations.
 It is remarkable that in all their haste of performance, they never forget time and musical proportion; and such is their art that with all their inflection of tones, the variety of their instruments, and the intricacy of their harmony, they attain perfection of consonance and melody, by a sweet velocity, an equable disparity, and a discordant concord; as if the strings sounded together fourths or fifths, they always begin with B flat and afterwards return to it, that the whole may be completed under the sweetness of a grand and pleasing sound.
-They enter into a movement and conclude in so delicate a manner, and play the little notes so sportively under the blunter sound of the base strings, enlivening with a wanton levity. or communicat- HUD A LLEDRITH.
+They enter into a movement and conclude in so delicate a manner, and play the little notes so sportively under the blunter sound of the base strings, enlivening with a wanton levity, or communicating a deeper internal sensation of pleasure, that the perfection of their art appears in the concealment of it; for--

-ing a deeper internal sensation of pleasure, that the perfection of their art appears in the concealment of it; for- Art profits when concealed, Disgraces when revealed.
+Art profits when concealed, Disgraces when revealed.

-From this cause those very strains, which afford deep and unspeakable mental delight to those who have looked far, and skilfully penetrated into the art, fatigue rather than gratify the ears of others, who though they see do not perceive, and though they hear do not understand."1 It is asserted that the Welsh were acquainted with counterpoint prior to Guido's supposed discovery of it, as one of the twenty-four ancient games, in which Welshmen were ambitious to excel, was to sing a song in four parts with accentuations.
-(Canu Cywydd pedwar ac acen.)
-SECTION IV.
+"From this cause those very strains, which afford deep and unspeakable mental delight to those who have looked far, and skilfully penetrated into the art, fatigue rather than gratify the ears of others, who though they see do not perceive, and though they hear do not understand."
+1

+It is asserted that the Welsh were acquainted with counterpoint prior to Guido's supposed discovery of it, as one of the twenty-four ancient games, in which Welshmen were ambitious to excel, was to sing a song in four parts with accentuations (Canu Cywydd pedwar ac acen).